avcoat/ecp_lab/doc/KUBECTL_FIRST_APP.md

 ```
 We successfully pushed our dummy app as `registry-qcc.quantil.com/oe-tools/dummy-flask-app:1.0.0`

-Now to pull the image from ECP registry to kubernets cluster, we need to provide the username and password
+Now to pull the image from ECP registry to kubernets cluster, we need to provide the username and password.
-ECP uses fixed secret named `myregistrykey`
+We can create a kubenerts secrets `myregistrykey` that we be used as `imagePullSecrets`.
 ```bash
 kubect create secret docker-registry myregistrykey \
   --docker-server="registry-qcc.quantil.com" \